LGN520/farreach-public/ae_instructions.md

 -->
 - Under main client (dl11):
 	- Enable server rotation if NOT: `bash scripts/remote/enable_server_rotation`
-		- Note; as the previous experiments have disabled server rotation, so you need to disable server rotation here.
+		- Note: as the previous experiments have disabled server rotation, so you need to enable server rotation here.
 	- For `scripts/exps/run_exp_recovery.sh`:
 		- You can keep a part of round indexes in `exp9_round_list` to save time (default value is `"0" "1" "2" "3" "4" "5"`, i.e., 6 rounds).
 		- You can keep a part of cache sizes in `exp9_cachesize_list` to save time (default value is `"100" "1000" "10000"`).